Welcome to today's edition of the Rush 24-7 podcast.

 And the pill was just the start.

-Pell Grant's my little brother was counting on for college.
+Pell Grants, my little brother, was counting on for college.

-Corey Gardner cut them.
+Corey Gardner cut him.

-Climate change, everybody knows is weirding our weather.
+Climate change, everybody knows, is weirding our weather.

 Corey flat out denies it.